app users

 app technologies that involve processing of personal data:

-these functionalities require your prior consent and you can manage them from device permissions.
+these functionalities require your prior permission and you can manage them from device permissions.

 collaborating entities: